Number of posts : 47

 |Subject: Memories of RAF Bruggen - 1958/59 11/7/2009, 14:09|| |

-I served my National Service in the army as a clerk in the RASC.
-In May 1958 I was posted to the '471 Ground Liaison Section' at RAF Bruggen, located on the German/Netherlands border and close to the Dutch town of Roermond.
-It was one of the best postings in BAOR.
-Apart from the CO, a major designated the Ground Liaison Officer, the unit consisted of only four other ranks of corporal and below - two clerks & two drivers.
-The Section was virtually self sufficient, it had an array of vehicles which included two Austin Champs, a motorbike, a Bedford lorry with field office trailer, and even a bicycle.
-It also had its own stock of small arms which were kept in the station's armoury.
-Assistance was received from the RAF's admin office in respect of pay & leave movements and from a couple of nearby army bases for vehicle servicing & supplies, etc. But neither the RAF nor Rhine Army took any interest in the unit's 'domestic' affairs.
+I served my National Service as a clerk in the Royal Army Service Corps and was posted in May 1958 to the 471 Ground Liaison Section at RAF Bruggen, located on the German/Netherlands border near the Dutch town of Roermond.
+Apart from the CO, a major designated the Ground Liaison Officer, the unit consisted of only four servicemen of corporal and below - two clerks & two drivers.
+It had an array of vehicles consisting of two Austin Champs (jeep), a motorbike, a Bedford lorry with field office trailer, and a bicycle.
+It also had its own stock of small arms, held in the airfield's armoury.
+Additionally, there was a Belgian Army liaison section attached, comprising a lieutenant and two servicemen.
+Assistance was received from the RAF's admin office in respect of pay & leave movements and from a couple of nearby army bases for vehicle servicing & supplies.
+But the unit was independent and operated without the RAF or Rhine Army taking any interest in its 'domestic' affairs.
 Discipline was at a minimum, with no parades, inspections, or menial tasks to contend with.

 There were frequent visits by aircraft from other NATO air forces, but the most notable was the periodic arrival of a couple of RF84Fs of the Danish Air Force from their base at Karup.
-Referred to as 'liquor runs' by Air Traffic staff, the cameras had been removed from the aircraft to allow space for the cases of NAAFI duty free spirits that their crews had come to purchase from Bruggen's Officers' Mess.
+Referred to as 'liquor runs' by Air Traffic staff, the cameras had been removed from the aircraft to allow space for the cases of duty free spirits that their crews had come to purchase from the Officers' Mess.

 Around the the time of my arrival at Bruggen the Duke of Edinburgh made a visit.
 The Daily Mail reported the occasion as follows: 'The RAF sealed off one of it's top secret bases in Germany so that Prince Philip could have a close private look at some of Britain's A-bombers'.
 The intimation being that nuclear armed aircraft were based at the airfield, but there were never any during my time, one had been flown in especially.
 Further on the article continues: 'The base is sensitive where strong security precautions are always in force'.
-That was not quite true either, security wasn't as tight in some areas as it should have been, especially with the large German civilian workforce employed on the base which was always a cause for concern.
+That was not quite true either, security wasn't as tight in some areas as it should have been with the large German civilian workforce employed on the base, which was a continual cause for concern.

 Having a beer off the base involved nearly a 15 minute walk to the bar opposite the main gate, or a further 20 minutes to the bars in Elmpt, the nearest village.
 Occasionally it was possible to get a lift to a popular hostellerie in Bracht, which was run by three sisters and commonly referred to as the 'Six Tits'.

-National Servicemen with girlfriends back home anxiously awaited the arrival of the mail each day, some always dreading a 'Dear John'.
-A highlight for a lot of them was listening to 'Two Way Family Favourites' on the radio at Sunday lunchtimes.
-A number of songs were requested so frequently on this and similar programmes that even now whenever I hear any of them I'm sometimes reminded of those days.
+Those National Servicemen with girlfriends back home were in constant dread of receiving a Dear John.
+A highlight of the week for many of them was listening to 'Two Way Family Favourites' on the radio at Sunday lunchtimes.
+Some tunes were requested so frequently on this and similar programmes that even now whenever hearing them I'm reminded of those days.